Bruno-OGSilva/Clustering_K-Means/README.md

-Our presentation is under construction to review is the link above:
+Our presentation is under construction to review is the link below:

 [Final Presentation](https://docs.google.com/presentation/d/1hfBPAcR9mq71toewjbxO7A2JB9-PezxA5cw8_8-KOGA/edit?usp=sharing)